wkrueger/wkrueger.github.io/md/2022-07-ret-cra-to-vite/CRA To Vite.md

 ## Build and development

 The Vite Dev server does not automatically include TS checking.
 It suggests you to run `tsc` on the build task (`tsc && vite build`).
-The tsconfig is alreaddy suggested with a `noEmit`.
+The tsconfig is already suggested with a `noEmit`.

-While you may probably add `tsc` through a plugin, in the end I think it is better not to, since VSCode already runs its own TS Server, and running it on the development mode creates a duplicate TS Server.
+While you may probably add `tsc` to the build through a plugin, in the end I think it is better not to, since VSCode already runs its own TS Server.
+Running `tsc` on the development server creates a duplicate TS Server.

 In case you'd like to check errors project-wide:
   - you may still run `tsc -w`